bgoeschlberger/IncidentTasks/README.md

 ### Creating Tasks

-As *incident response manager* I want to *create tasks* that express the required actions that need to be performed to resolve an incident.
+* As *incident response manager* I want to *create tasks* that express the required actions that need to be performed to resolve an incident.
-As *incident manager* I want to *assign responsible response agents to new tasks* so that planned tasks get executed by the responsible agents.
+* As *incident manager* I want to *assign responsible response agents to new tasks* so that planned tasks get executed by the responsible agents.

 #### Acceptance Criteria

 * New tasks can be created by users with the privilege *incident response manager*
 * Tasks are assigned to an incident
 * New tasks have a status of *OPEN*
-* Tasks contain a description of the required actions to be taken
+* Tasks contain a description of the required actions to be taken (which should not be empty)
-* Tasks contain an *assigned User*
+* Tasks contain an *assigned User* (which can be empty)

 ### Tracking Incident and Task Status

-As *incident response manager* I want to *manage the status of incidents*, so I can set resolved issues to *RESOLVED*.
+* As *incident response manager* I want to *manage the status of incidents*, so I can set resolved issues to *RESOLVED*.
-As *assigned response agent* I want to *update the task status* to reflect my progress on the task.
+* As *assigned response agent* I want to *update the task status* to reflect my progress on the task.
-As *assigned response agent* I want to *communicate that a task is unclear or that I need assistance with a task* to the *incident response manager*.
+* As *assigned response agent* I want to *communicate that a task is unclear or that I need assistance with a task* to the *incident response manager*.

 #### Acceptance Criteria